 Mashing Musical Genres Together

 “Neoneun Wae” is special itself.
 Composer Seungho Lee didn’t think of just one genre when creating the song.
 But, he mixed two genres together: house and freestyle.
 You can hear the freestyle roots within the first notes when Miae sings “Woh-woh-woooh-woooh”.
-This riff actually samples from the 1987 song “Because of You” by the Cover Girls.
+This riff actually samples from the 1987 song.
 After “Woh-woh-woooh-woooh”, the thick, bouncy house beats makes its way before Chuli starts.

 After the rap and the banter between the two, Miae sings the chorus in a way like freestyle.
 Kogan writes that in this part of the song, “the singing takes center stage, coalescing into an unabashed freestyle melody directly in the Mickey Garcia/Elvin Molina style of mournful NYC melodies circa 1989” .